BSED Teacher Certification

 You will be taking history classes with historians who are accomplished scholars as well as being talented teachers.
 Your social studies concentration classes will give you the breadth of knowledge needed to be ready to teach on your first day.
 In your Social Studies Methods courses, you will be working with professors who have national reputations for excellence in preparing teachers.
 In short, we will prepare you to be the teacher your future students deserve.

 The BSED in Elementary Education (K-6) is coordinated by the Department of Literacy, Elementary, and Early Childhood Education in the CCSU School of Education and Professional Studies.

-Students with questions about the History courses and with History advising questions should contact their Department of History advisor, Dr. Mary Ann Mahony, or Dr. Katherine Hermes, Department Chair.
+Students with questions about history courses within the Elementary Education program should contact the Department of History advisor, Dr. Mary Ann Mahony.

 Secondary Education Students